OmegaAOL/openssl-1.0.2u-windows98/README.md

-# OpenSSL 1.0.2u and 1.0.2h builds that runs on unmodified Windows 98
+# OpenSSL 1.0.2u and 1.0.2h builds that run on unmodified Windows 98

 Much more useful to you will probably be the sister repository of this one, curl-windows98.
 If you want to build your own cURL, of a later version perhaps, these builds include libraries and header files for linking to cURL or any other OpenSSL-dependent program